unissey/sdk-ios/README.md

 There are two main use cases to our SDK described below.
 One where the video is captured and sent back to you for your own processing and the other where the video is directly sent to our API.

+> Note: If your app does not use a `NavigationView`, you must wrap the `DSWidgetView` in one for navigation between screens to work.

 ## 2.1 Video Capture Use Case

 If you do not wish to send the video to the analysis API right away, you can simply pass a method to the `onVideoCapture` callback to receive the video captured by the SDK.
 In this case, the `apiParameters` input is not necessary.